Wendigo (2010). © By VHS-Junkie. Reproduced with kind permission.

 Windigo.
 A portrait of starvation.
 By Cecil Youngfox.

 How the Wendigo can be depicted is elusive.
-It's often been drawn as a hulking monster with a deer's head.
+It is often been drawn as a hulking monster with a deer's head.
 But a better description comes from Algernon Blackwood's story The Wendigo, which you can read at Horror Masters here.
 It opens with the warning that things like the Wendigo appear at the crossroads between the wilderness and our primal brains - where, at critical moments, the mysteries of dark places open up and lay themselves bare to us.

-I highly recommend that story.
-Blackwood was a master at describing natural landscapes bit by bit in a way that brought growing uneasiness to the reader; the effect is not unlike the actual growing uneasiness one feels when one goes hiking on a sunny day, gets off the path, and then feels that the woods are not so bright and friendly after all.
-The enduring image that stayed with me from that piece was of a wraith which was so emaciated that when seen from a certain angle it was paper thin.
+Blackwood was a master at describing natural landscapes bit by bit in a way that brought growing uneasiness to the reader; the effect is not unlike the actual growing uneasiness one feels when one goes hiking on a sunny day, wanders off the path, and then feels that the woods are not so bright and friendly after all.
+The image that stayed with me from that piece was of a wraith so emaciated that when seen from a certain angle it was paper thin.
 This creature would fly above starving people in the forest, haunting them from the treetops, gliding with feet of fire.
 The Wendigo is a taboo figure against immortality.
 It prohibits maintaining one's life at any cost, suggesting that a life preserved under conditions that would render humanity inhuman must not be saved.
 It also hints that survival by breaching taboos leads the desperate person down a path beyond survival.
 By committing cannibalism to survive, the person transforms from a mortal being into an immortal being.
 But the immortal entity, the Wendigo which haunts the northern forests, is monstrous, horrifying, an aberration.
 Hence the Wendigo is very similar to the vampire myth, which evilly overturns Christian and other religious ideas of sacred rebirth.

 There are two lakes named after the monster in Quebec, the smaller one, Lac Windigo, looks like the kind of landscape I would expect in Wendigo country - isolated, dreary, over-wooded.
-Easy to hike into - but - easy to get lost in as the day wears on, and a lot harder to get out of once you've gotten too far in.
-CGI-bloated movies can't convey the sense of being watched by something from across a lake in the Canadian wilderness, especially when summer subsides and the chill of autumn sets in.
+Easy to hike into - but - easy to get lost in as the day wears on, and a lot harder to get out of once you've gone too far in.
+CGI-bloated movies cannot convey the sense of being watched by something from across a lake in the Canadian wilderness, when summer subsides and the chill of autumn sets in.

 Go to Symbols of Immortality 1: The Phoenix